There are regulations in force to protect your child whilst they are taking part in a performance.

 There may be other documents that are required to support your child's application which we will ask the production to send us.

 We will send you a copy of the licence once it has been issued.

 Is there a time limit to apply for a performance licence?

 Your child needs to have their licence before the performance takes place.

 The law allows us to ask for 21 days to process a licence application.
 However, we usually ask for the application to be sent to us at least 10 full working days before the show starts.
 We always try our best to issue a licence during this timescale, however if the application is late, we may not always be able to do so.

 Schools (but not dance schools) are exempt from needing to have licences for school performances.

 For how many hours can my child take part in a performance?

 There are strict rules about the number of days and hours that a child can take part in a performance.

-Please contact the Surrey County Council Child Employment Team to check that your child is performing within the legally permitted times.
+Please contact our Child Employment Team to check that your child is performing within the legally permitted times.

 Who looks after my child whilst they are performing?